novelist discusses the importance of slang in short film

 The evening was also to raise awareness for Nov and New Future London's line, available exclusively at Selfridges.
 The sweats, hoodies and t-s are adorned with Nov's slang word of choice - 'FAM' and all proceeds of the collab go directly to the south London charity Marsha Phoenix Memorial Trust, which helps homeless young women get back on their feet.
 "It's a very male dominated scene, and often I find we don't do enough for women," Nov told the audience.
 Marsha Phoenix is close to Nov's heart - it's where his mum once attended as a younger woman, and later on worked at the centre itself.

-To buy Novelist x New Future London merch - or to try and cop the final pieces of the Rejjie Snow x Life's A Beach and James Massiah x Liam Hodges collaborations - head to Selfridges where you can also apply for tickets to the next Shakespeare Recited event on 1 September (more tickets will be made available on the 30 August).
+To buy Novelist x New Future London merch - or to try and cop the final pieces of the Rejjie Snow x Life's A Beach and James Massiah x Liam Hodges collaborations - head to Selfridges where you can also apply for tickets to the next Shakespeare Recited event on 1 September.
 Krept & Konan x Astrid Anderson will see the south London duo joined for a Q&A with Apple Music Beats 1's Julie Adenuga, followed by a short performance of classics including DWMT and My Story.